bounswe/bounswe2020group3/deliverables/451-milestone-1.md

 10. After that she checks her projects page to make sure project is created
 11. She clicked details of project to check other descriptions

+# Evaluation of tools

+## Backend Tools

+**Django:** Django makes the most part of the backend development easier as it has numerous bulit-in functionalities, but this has side effects like steep learning curve so we are still trying to fully control it.

+**Poetry:** It creates a virtual environment to include only the same versions of python modules accross the backend team.
+This way, we have less erorrs and backend development is streamlined.

+**Docker:** It keeps all required dependecies for the project such as python, python modules, binary files(Postgresql, OpenSSL etc.) in one place.
+So each team member can have the same development environment in their machines.
+Without Docker, installing dependencies one by one and making sure that everyone has the same version would be hard to accomplish.

+**VS Code:** VS code is a great user friendly code editor.
+It allow us to work more efficiently.

+**Github Desktop:** It makes everything about Github easier and understandable with its easy-to-use UI.

+**Discord:** We heavily utilize Discord.
+It is convenient to use because we can have one app for one-to-one and group chats, meetings and screen sharing.

+**Whatsapp:** Whatsapp is used for instant communication in our group.

 # Evaluation of managing

 To properly manage the progress we decided that every subteam should have their own meeting besides the weekly team meeting.
 We discuss the outlines of tasks together in weekly meetings and after that every subteam namely backend, frontend, and Android, sets-up a special meeting where tasks are discussed deeply and assigned to members.
 Despite these attempts, controlling the progress of each team member and trying to be on the same page with them while being sure no task is delayed is challenging especially in a team with 12 students who has myriad of assignemnts, and homeworks from other courses and jobs.